tulimid1/tulimid1.github.io/research.md

 **Tulimieri, D.** and Semrau, Jennifer A. (2023).
 [Impaired proprioception and magnified scaling of proprioceptive error responses in chronic stroke.]().
 Neurorehabilitation and Neural Repair - in review.

+Austin, D. S., Dixon, M. J., Hoh, E. J., **Tulimieri, D. T.**, Cashaback, J. G., & Semrau, J. A. (2023).
+[Using a tablet to understand the spatial and temporal characteristics of complex upper limb movements in chronic stroke]().
+PLoS One - in review.

 **Tulimieri, D.** and Semrau, Jennifer A. (2023).
 [Aging increases proprioceptive error for a broad range of movement speed and distance estimates in the upper limb.]().
 Frontiers in Human Neuroscience - in review.

 Austin, D. S., Dixon, M. J., **Tulimieri, D. T.**, Cashaback, J. G., & Semrau, J. A. (2023).
 [Validating the measurement of upper limb sensorimotor behavior utilizing a tablet in neurologically intact controls and individuals with chronic stroke](https://link.springer.com/article/10.1186/s12984-023-01240-6).
 Journal of NeuroEngineering and Rehabilitation, 20(1), 114.